DuncanRuns/Hermes/README.md

 or `leave`), the world's save folder path, and the time.
 The word `entering` is chosen as it can either mean the world is being loaded into, or the world is already loaded and the player is just entering it (Pressing play on a SeedQueue world).
 This means that worlds generating in the background (e.g. via SeedQueue) will not be logged unless the player enters it.
 Note that fast resets are not distinguished from regular world exits.
-A fast reset log type does exist in the play log.
+The play log can be used to determine if the world properly saved.

 ### `.minecraft/saves/[World Name]/hermes/play.log`